Incommensurate charge density wave on multiband intermetallic systems exhibiting competing orders: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We would like to thank the Brazilian agencies \textit{Funda\c{c}\~ao Carlos Chagas Filho de Amparo \`a Pesquisa do Estado do Rio de Janeiro} (FAPERJ), \textit{Coordena\c{c}\~ao de Aperfeiçoamento de Pessoal de N\'{\i}vel Superior} (CAPES) and \textit{Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico} (CNPq) for partial financial support.
 N.L. would like to thank the FAPERJ for the postdoctoral fellowship of the \textit{Programa de P\'{o}s-Doutorado Nota 10 - 2020} (E-26/202.184/2020) as well as for the \textit{Bolsa de Bancada para Projetos} (E-26/202.185/2020).
-N.C.C.~acknowledges financial support from the Brazilian Agency CNPq, grant number 313065/2021-7.
-D.R. would like to thank financial support from the Peruvian Agency CONCYTEC, grant number E041-2022-01, identification number 79382.
+D.R. would like to thank financial support from the Peruvian Agency CONCYTEC, grant number PE501079382-2022-PROCIENCIA.
+N.C.C.~acknowledges financial support from CNPq, Grant No. 313065/2021-7, and from FAPERJ, Grant No.\,200.258/2023 (SEI-260003/000623/2023).
+C.T.~acknowledges partial support provided by the Brazilian-France Agreement CAPES-COFECUB (No.~88881.192345/2018-01).
 Finally, we would like to thank the COTEC (CBPF) for making available their facilities for the numerical calculations on the \textit{Cluster HPC}.